stratum/fabric-tna/README.md

 ### 1 - Get and run ONOS

-The minimum required ONOS version that works with this pipeconf is 2.2.7.

-You can either build from sources (using the `onos-2.2` or `master` branch), or run one the released versions:
+You can either build from sources or run one the released versions:
 <https://wiki.onosproject.org/display/ONOS/Downloads>

 Pre-built ONOS Docker images are available here: